-Sally Tertini, author of Wild Swimming Sydney Australia, reveals ten of the best wild swimming locations:
+Sally Tertini, the author of Wild Swimming Sydney Australia, reveals ten of the best wild swimming locations:

 Put simply, wild swimming is swimming for pleasure in natural waters.
 It’s swimming with no particular goal in mind, other than to experience the sheer joy that immersion brings.